owcer/code-api/README.md

 /**
  * Set a player's other-entity setting for a specific entity.
+ * For example `apisetOtherEntitySetting(relevantPlayerId, targetedEntityId, "canSee", false)` will make it so relevantPlayerId can't see targetedEntityId
  *
  * @param {PlayerId} relevantPlayerId
  * @param {EntityId} targetedEntityId